ata6502/WbsAlgorithms/README.md

 * [Topological Sorting](./WbsAlgorithms/Graphs/TopologicalSorting.cs)
 * [Strongly Connected Components](./WbsAlgorithms/Graphs/StronglyConnectedComponents.cs) (Kosaraju's Two-pass Algorithm)

+Each algorithm is accompanied by a set of tests.

 # References

-Below, there is a list of sources used to create the C# code.
-The names in brackets indicate a comment in the code that references a particular source.
-For example, for exercises from the Robert Sedgewick's book "Algorithms" search for the comment ``[Sedgewick]``.
+Below is a list of sources used to create the C# code.
+Names in brackets correspond to comments in the code that reference a particular source.
+For example, exercises from Robert Sedgewick's book Algorithms are marked with the comment [Sedgewick].

 - ``[Sedgewick]`` Robert Sedgewick, Kevin Wayne (2011) "Algorithms" 4th edition; Addison-Wesley Professional
 - ``[Cormen]`` Thomas H.Cormen et al. (2009) "Introduction to Algorithms" 3rd edition; Massachusetts Institute of Technology